Table of Contents

 Once the fund reaches its goal for raising capital, the partners close it and invest the capital into the portfolio companies.
 Investment structures vary, but they often take the form of leveraged buyouts, in which the private equity firm uses debt to make their equity investment go further.

 To accomplish their investment goals, private equity firms complete five core operations:

-- Raise capital.
 Private equity firms join with limited partners or outside financial institutions to raise a substantial amount of capital to create the fund.

-- Sourcing and origination.
 When PE firms are considering companies to add to their portfolio, they vet the company’s management, financial performance, as well as the services they provide.
 Then, after sourcing a deal, the investment team analyzes the company’s strategy, risk, business model, and management team, among other factors.

-- Strategy.
 Private equity firms employ three key types of strategies for the companies in their portfolio: venture capital, growth equity, and buyouts.
 Each requires a different skill set and represents a strategy appropriate for companies at different stages of development.
 For instance, venture capital typically invests in start-ups while more established companies are candidates for a full buyout.

-- Improve and/or exit.
 Private equity firms usually hold their assets for a certain period of time, and then exit and distribute profits to investors.
 An exit normally takes from three to five years, although holding times may vary.
 In the interim, the PE firm pays down the debt used to finance the company’s purchase, increases the business’s working capital, supports or installs new management and tries to boost profits.
 The goal of an exit is to sell a company or take it public through an IPO.

 Private equity firms may have different levels of engagement with their portfolio companies.
 Some firms may be passive investors, meaning they are strictly making an investment and relying on the company’s management to generate returns.